onur-yildiz/GUI-Wikamp/README.md

 ### Step 3: Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` from terminal/console window in the project folder for a dev server.
+Navigate to `http://localhost:4200/` in your browser.
 The app will automatically reload if you change any of the source files.